mohamed-seyam/Ai_projects/README.md

-# ai_in_medicine
+# ai projects
-This repo contain most of the projects and scripts in the course "ai in medicine" offered by coursera
+This repo contains most of the projects and scripts in the ai field